Trea Turner’s stock is skyrocketing. How could that affect his future in Washington?

 Then Turner flipped the equation.
 It’s hard to imagine contract talks before the novel coronavirus pandemic began, in the same way it’s hard to imagine baseball with fans, or buying groceries with no mask on.
 But what Turner felt in that moment, before the sport shut down, could give a window into how he will feel moving forward.

 His counter was that a player has to want the team, too.
-They have to like the city, the coaches, see themselves raising a family in the Washington area for six months of every year.
+He has to like the city, the coaches, see themselves raising a family in the Washington area for six months of every year.
 Turner’s wife, Kristen, is pregnant with a boy.
 This all matters more now, at 27, with two full seasons before the shortstop reaches free agency in 2022.
 So when Turner considered those factors — the city, the coaches, visions of his kid running through the Nationals Park clubhouse — where did he land?

 “That I hope I’m the position player they invest in,” he said with a small smile.
 “That I want to be a guy who plays his entire career in one place.”